cnidaire/Master1_Internship/report.md

 \label{sec.blast.rf}

-Our initial goal was to use the current reference database made by @moyn413, extract the unannotated sequences and BLAST [@altschul_basic_1990] them using NCBI in order to extract sequences with a relevant alignment and then enrich back the database with them.
+Our initial goal was to start from the current reference database made by @moyn413 and extract the unannotated sequences.
+It would then have been possible to BLAST [@altschul_basic_1990] them using NCBI in order to extract sequences with a relevant alignment and then enrich back the database.

-However, it revealed to be a bad idea because:
+However, it revealed to be a bad idea for the following reasons:

-1. This reference database has been manually updated and hence there is a possibility of human errors;
+1. This reference database has been manually updated, i.e., some sequences have been inserted afterward, which is makes the quality of the database difficult to guarantee;
 2. This reference database is not updated automatically.
-Unfortunately, the general bacteria taxonomy has recently changed [@hugenholtz_prokaryotic_2021] and the file had to be manually revised.
+Unfortunately, the general bacteria taxonomy has recently changed [@hugenholtz_prokaryotic_2021] and the reference database had to be manually revised;
-3. The first database has been created using ARBitrator [@heller_arbitrator_2014], and, due to the way it was created, it both contains some non-*nifH* sequences and misses some of the *nifH* sequences.
-Since the current reference database is based on the one created with ARBitrator, there are still the same problems.
+3. The first version of this reference database has been created using ARBitrator [@heller_arbitrator_2014].
+To the best of my understanding, the construction of the database starts from a selection of a few sequences which are considered to be representative of the diversity of the *nifH* genes.
+Then the ARBitrator program repeatedly looks for similar sequences in NCBI.
+This similiarity measure does not control for the *nifH* membership and, as a consequence, the resulting database both contains some non-*nifH* sequences and misses some of the *nifH* sequences.
+Since the current reference database is based on the one created with ARBitrator, this problem remains.

-For all these reasons, building a new database from scratch in a fully automated way seemed  more reasonable than improving and building on top of something we are not fully confident in.
+For all these reasons, building a new database from scratch in a fully automated way seemed more promising than trying to build on top of something I was not fully confident in.

 ### Making a new database from scratch